 • With a job offer: If you already have a job offer from a Canadian employer, you may be exempt from the proof of funds requirement.

 The funds needed are based on the number of family members accompanying you.
-For example, as of 2025, the minimum required funds for one person is approximately CAD 13,000.
+For example, as of 2025, the minimum required funds for one person is approximately CAD 14,690 for one person.
+For additional family members, updated table can be consulted.

 1. Selection Factor Points System